 There is no statutory or regulatory time limit for filing a § 29D motion.
 However, for pre-2004 convictions, the passage of time may be a consideration.
 The case law implies that the more time that passes, the less likely the court will find a failure of the judge to provide the proper statutory warning.
 In contrast, the 2004 amendments require "an official record or a contemporaneously written record . . . that the court provided the advisement," so the passage of time has less impact on the determination as to whether the judge provided the proper warning.
-132
+139

-It should be noted that the statute requires more than notifying a defendant of the possibility of deportation-it also requires a warning about "exclusion from admission to the United States, or denial of naturalization."
-The Supreme Judicial Court held in Commonwealth v.
-Soto 133 that a criminal defendant who was advised of the possibility of deportation and denial of naturalization, but not exclusion from the United States, was entitled to have his plea vacated as "the Legislature has put the three required warnings in quotation marks, and each of them is required to be given so that a person pleading guilty knows exactly what immigration consequences his or her guilty plea may have."
-134 sufficient facts after a hearing, judge had taken notes on specific details of the hearing, and judge's practice was to include deportation advisement in plea colloquy); Commonwealth v.
+134 But see, for pleas prior to Aug.
+28, 2004, Commonwealth v.
+Rzepphiewski, 431 Mass.
+48 (2000) (holding that although tape recording of plea hearing had been destroyed and docket sheet did not indicate administration of immigration warning, there was sufficient evidence of advisement where judge found that defendant had admitted to sufficient facts after a hearing, judge had taken notes on specific details of the hearing, and judge's practice was to include deportation advisement in plea colloquy); Commonwealth v.
 Pryce, 429 Mass.
 556, 557-58 (1999) (finding sufficient evidence of advisement where docket sheet included the notation "Defendant offers to plead guilty - after hearing" and motion judge found that the notation referred to his court's standard plea colloquy which included the deportation advisement); cf. Commonwealth v.
 Ciampa, 51 Mass.
 App.
 Ct.
 459 (2001) (holding that general affidavit of judge was insufficient to reconstruct the record, where affidavit neither referred to a practice of giving warnings in the court during the relevant time period, nor specified that the plea judge's practice was to administer all three required warnings).

-129 Commonwealth v.
+135 Commonwealth v.
 Grannum, 457 Mass. at 134.